 Dying Light 2 is an upcoming zombie game that looks to build upon the enticing gameplay that made the original so popular.
 The sequel has players controlling a new protagonist named Gazi, and is set in a new European-based location called ‘The City’ and is four-times the size of the first game’s map.

 For the sequel, develop Techland is placing more of an emphasizing on creating a player-driven story, where decisions impact the world both narratively and physically.
 However, we can expect the game to include some sort of co-op or multiplayer component upon release.

-GTFO is an upcoming co-op horror shooter that gives off major L4D-vibes while also setting itself apart through its more challenging gameplay that requires careful planning and team coordination.
+GTFO is an upcoming co-op horror shooter that gives off major L4D-vibes while also setting itself apart through its more challenging gameplay that requires attentive planning and team coordination.
 The game has you controlling one of four playable characters being held prisoner by a sinister entity known as The Warden.
 In order to escape, you and your team will be forced to obey The Warden’s commands and explore underground complexes brimming with terrifying monsters.